 We have exclusively licensed a family of patents and applications related to the treatment of cardiomyopathy associated with Friedreich's Ataxia.
-This family includes two patents granted in the U.S., one in India, one in Mexico, one in New Zealand and eleven pending applications in the U.S. and elsewhere in North America, Europe, Asia, and the Pacific.
+This family includes two patents granted in the U.S., one in India, one in Mexico, one in New Zealand and two in South Africa.
+There are ten pending applications in the U.S. and elsewhere in North America, Europe, Asia, and the Pacific.
 Patents that grant from this patent family are generally expected to expire in 2033, subject to possible patent term extensions and adjustments.
 In January 2021, we granted an exclusive (even as to us) sublicense to this patent family, which does not relate to ADVM-022, to Lexeo Therapeutics.